Jyothi181/Logic-Gates-using-LTspice/README.md

 Fall Time (Tfall): 1n[s]
 This is the time taken for the pulse to change from the Pulse Value back to the Initial Value.

 On Time (Ton): 5u for VA and 10u for VB
-This is the time for which the pulse on for some period of time Period (Tperiod): 10us for VA and 20us for VB
+This is the time for which the pulse on for some period of time

-This is the total time for one complete cycle of the pulse waveform.
+Time period (Tperiod): 10us for VA and 20us for VB This is the total time for one complete cycle of the pulse waveform.

 Number of Cycles (Ncycles): 10